Rithish288/r-math/README.md

 # math-extended
-A math object that extends the functionalities of the built math object in javascript
+A math object that extends the functionalities of the built-in math object in javascript

-math-extended is an extensive math library that has more useful functionalities than JavaScript's built in Math object.
+math-extended is an extensive math library that has more useful functionalities than JavaScript's built-in Math object.

 ### Installation: